niwcpac-nautica/nautica-challenge-public/README.md

 The NAUTICA Project would also like to invite anyone that is having problems with the installation, setup of the project, how to best train your agents, or any other problems, to please
-[submit a GitHub issue](https://github.com/niwcpac-nautica/nautica-challenge-public/issues).
+[submit a GitHub issue](https://github.com/zako42/nautica-challenge/issues).
 Make sure to include as much detail as possible!

 Thank you so much for supporting the NAUTICA Challenge!

-The NAUTICA Team!